 Although the standard of living is steadily improving, Cambodians continue to suffer from endemic poverty.
 Many of the preventable illnesses we see on a daily basis at Angkor Hospital for Children are symptoms of deep-rooted poverty: everything from lack of decent shelter, scarcity of clean water, or lack of nutritious food and sanitation all contributes to illnesses and disease.

-US$2,000 = care for six HIV patients for one whole year
+US$500 Care for a child living with HIV for one whole year

 For any further information about Angkor Hospital for Children, the GET ACTIVE weekend or how to get involved please contact firstname.lastname@example.org!